stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

-  In order for the flow to succeed, you must configure Stormpath to request the ``no_expiry`` scope.
+  In order for the flow to succeed, you must configure Stormpath to request a scope.
+This example uses the ``no_expiry`` scope.
+For more information, see the `StackExchange documentation <https://api.stackexchange.com/docs/authentication#scope>`__.

   Also the Resource Endpoint requires you to include a ``key`` that is found on your StackApp's configuration page.